marq24/ha-goecharger-api2/README.md

 in the setting of your go-eCharger - this can be done via the integration!

+__Please note: in order to be able to enable 'Use PV surplus' in the go-eCharger Application you must also configure the "Flexibler Energietarif" [specify "Preisgrenze", "Country", "Anbieter", "Tarif" and so on] even though the "Flexibler Energietarif" switch is "OFF"__ Probably a bug in the go-echarger software?

 ### Example automation

 Please note that this example is for a for SENEC.Home System - if you are using 'my' SENEC.Home Integration you can use the code below 1:1 - in any other case: __You must adjust/replace the sensor identifiers!!!__.
 So if you are not a SENEC.Home user please replace the following: